Admonish (band)

-Admonish is a Swedish black metal band formed in 1994.
+Admonish is a Swedish unblack metal band formed in 1994.
 They were one of the first bands in the Christian black metal movement and the first Christian black metal group in Sweden.
 While the band did not release anything until 2005, the magazine Metal Hammer called Admonish "One of the leading Christian black metal bands" in a 1990s issue which focused on black metal.
-In 2006 Admonish achieved some mainstream notice when the twins Emil (guitar) and Jonas Karlsson (bass) both appeared on the MTV Europe show Pimp My Ride International on October 6.
+In 2006 Admonish achieved some mainstream notice when the twins Emil (guitar) and Jonas Karlsson (bass) both appeared on the MTV Europe show Pimp My Ride International on 6 October.
 On that show, in which their car was modified, the twins advertised their band and Admonish's music was played.
 The former Admonish member Per Sundberg was also a guitar-player in Crimson Moonlight.

 History

 1990s

 The band was formed in 1994 by guitarist/vocalist Emanuel and Marcus.
 In 1995 Samuel joined for keyboard, Mattias joined for bass, and Per for drums.
 The group was named as Admonish.
 In 1997 Admonish launched an official website and began to achieve a reputation in the metal underground.
 They gained notoriety for calling their style "Christian black metal" on their website.
 This caused some debate in the metal underground and soon an anti-Admonish website was started.
 While the band did not release anything until 2005, the magazine Metal Hammer called Admonish "One of the leading Christian black metal bands" in a 1990s issue which focused on black metal.

 The band was not able to record a demo because of their line up changes: the vocalist Samuel left the band, and after Per moved from drums to guitar, Andre joined the band on drums but soon departed.
 Emanuel, Per, and Mattias practised with a drum machine.
 In 1998 Joakim became their keyboard player and Martin joined as the band's vocalist.
 The band became as sextet when former Obsecration member Robin joined on drums in early 1999.
 In Summer 1999 Joakim relocated to another city and left the band.
 Admonish went on a hiatus after the band ended on a situation where they could not focus fully on the band.